GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ## SPEAKER (optional)

 > **Note**
-> Currently haptic feedback only works on the primary side of your keyboard, which is a limitation of QMK.
-Unfortunately, the audio feature of QMK doesn't work yet with the RP2040.
+> Currently the speaker only works on the primary side of your keyboard, which is a limitation of QMK.
+Currently you need to use [this PR](https://github.com/qmk/qmk_firmware/pull/17723) to make the audio feature work with the RP2040.

 Soldering the speaker is pretty simple.
 Apply a tiny bit solder on one of the pads, use tweezers to hold the speaker in place and reheat the solder.
 After that apply solder to the other pad.